morganp/RubyIt/README.md

 File Names
 --------

-The input files mist have a '.r' in the file extension when building this will be replaced with '.'.
+The input files must have a '.r' in the file extension when building this will be replaced with '.'.

     *.rhtml    -> *.html
      .rbashrc  -> .bashrc